The Robots: Live performances

 The band's performance of the song has varied significantly over time: For example, one report of a performance in 1997 describes "four legless robot bodies [being] lowered from a lighting rig and programmed to make mechanical movements to the music", another from the following year describes the spectacle as "robot torsos and heads [being] suspended in the air, slowly twisting and waving as the music plays on", and yet another describes witnessing on-screen "plastic-head representations of the band, stuck on dull gray torsos with mechanical arms and metal-rod legs".
 The lyrics "We are the robots" flash up on this screen, followed by the line "We are programmed / just to do / anything you want us to."
 The screen then lifts to reveal the band following their transformation into robots.
 But they are said not to move "in the popping spurts that robots are famous for; they swiveled and moved their arms slowly, thoughtfully, humanly, as if practicing t'ai chi".
 It has also been said that these "robots" give a far more lifelike performance than the band themselves.
 There was, however, "an air of farce" at one show in Ireland in 2008 when a curtain refused to close, disrupting the transformation of the band into robots.
 Stagehands had to intervene and close the curtain themselves, after which the sequence could continue.

 Reception

 "The Robots" is widely regarded as one of Kraftwerk's best songs.
 In 2020, Billboard and The Guardian ranked the song number two and number six, respectively, on their lists of the greatest Kraftwerk songs.
+The song was being widely used as a curtain raiser song in many movie theaters across South India.